Guest communication

 Example, not a testimonial: A guest lands late and opens the thread outside the building with low battery.
 The win is not a longer message.
 The win is one calm message about Airbnb check-in, with the important detail up front: give arrival time, access method, address cues, and the guide link in one calm note.

-Copy/paste airbnb check in message templates
+Copy/paste Airbnb check-in message templates

-Use these airbnb check in message examples as starting points.
+Use these Airbnb check-in message examples as starting points.
 Replace the placeholders, keep the tone human, and link to your guest guide when the answer needs more detail.

 Warm version